 Enochian Biosciences, Inc. Investors: Last Days to Actively Participate in the Class Action Lawsuit; September 25, 2022 Deadline; Portnoy Law Firm

 LOS ANGELES, Sept.
-15, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Enochian Biosciences, Inc. (“Enochian” or the “Company”) (NASDAQ: ENOB) investors that a class action filed on behalf of investors that purchased Enochian shares between January 17, 2018 and June 27, 2022, inclusive (the “Class Period”).
+15, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Enochian Biosciences, Inc. ("Enochian" or the "Company") ENOB investors that a class action filed on behalf of investors that purchased Enochian shares between January 17, 2018 and June 27, 2022, inclusive (the "Class Period").

 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.